mateomontoya/flaubert_NLP/README.md

 # Flaubert Digital Humanities -- Analyzing Edits to Style and Grammar of the Eight Different Drafts of *Madame Bovary* by Flaubert

-A Natural Language Processing project working on the 8 different drafts on Flaubert's Madame Bovary and assessing changes in style, grammar, and word choice.
+A Digital Humanities and Natural Language Processing project working on the 8 different drafts on Flaubert's Madame Bovary and assessing changes in style, grammar, and word choice.

 ## The Data